Board of Directors

 The IMSB Board includes a dedicated group of practitioners who are committed to the support of our community.

-I have been a student of Buddhism for some time, and with many traditions and teachers, but rarely have the teachings appeared so clear and concise, so readily put into practice, as those I have received from Shaila Catherine at IMSB.
+I have been a student of Buddhism since the 1970s, and with many traditions and teachers, but rarely have the teachings appeared so clear and concise, so readily put into practice, as those I have received from Shaila Catherine.
 Finding this teacher and this sangha in the heart of Silicon Valley has been a gift.
-The gentle, but strong and genuine support of the people who have come together here provide an ideal environment for cultivating wisdom and kindness.
-I have served on our building committee to help find IMSB a home of our own, in order to facilitate the offering of more programs and teachings as well as opportunities for practice.
-It has simply been a joy to be involved with IMSB and one that I hope others will share in as well.
+The gentle, but strong and genuine support of the people who meditate together at IMSB creates an ideal environment for cultivating wisdom and kindness.
+I have served IMSB as a member of the building committee and by managing the sound system and set up for the day longs.
+Now I help with a variety of projects and serve in the capacity as Board President.
+It has simply been a joy to be involved with IMSB – I hope others will join us in this important work.

-Ed has maintained a daily meditation practice for over 20 years, and attends retreats with Shaila whenever he can.
-He has been active in IMSB since its beginning in 2006, and has served as IMSB’s treasurer since 2008.
-He also co-hosts the IMSB sutta study course in his home.
-Prior to his retirement in 2012, Ed was a professor in the School of Education at Stanford University, in the field of educational testing and assessment.
+I have maintained a daily meditation practice for over 25 years and have attended many retreats with Shaila.
+I’ve been active in IMSB since its beginning in 2006, and have served as IMSB’s treasurer since 2008.
+I also co-host the IMSB sutta study course in my home.
+Before retiring in 2013, I was a professor of educational testing and assessment at Stanford University.

 I was introduced to meditation while at University in the 70’s.
 I have had a consistent practice since that time and a strong commitment to personal growth.
 My practice has supported me during a long career in information technology, professional services and high tech start-ups.
 I retired from that field in 2012 and I am now working with a group of global researchers studying complexity, resilience and x-events.
 My area of interest is personal resiliency.
 I met Shaila in 2010 and have been attending IMSB and assisting with special projects.
 The practice of mindfulness has helped me be a more aware and compassionate person in many domains of my life.